orbuluh/fundamental/notes/data_structures.md

 # [Segment tree](segment_tree.md)

-# Monotonic Queue
+# Monotonic Queue/Stack

-- A **monotonic** queue: the elements from the front to the end is strictly either increasing or decreasing.
+- A **monotonic** queue/stack: the elements from the front to the end is strictly either increasing or decreasing.
   - -> monotonic increasing `[1, 2, 3, 4, 5]`
   - -> monotonic decreasing `[5, 4, 3, 2, 1]`
-- Take monotonic increasing for example ..
-- How to maintain it?
+- The way to maintain such relationship is keep pop'ing the invalid one.
-  - Every time you insert a new value, just pop the value that is larger than the new value.
+- Say we want a monotonic increasing queue/stack, every time we get a new value, we check whether stack.top() is larger than the new value.
+If it's larger, we need to pop it out, so when we push new value, the stack is still in an increasing way.
   - For example: originally [1, 4, 5],
     - If you are going to insert 3, then you pop 5 and 4 out, queue becomes [1, 3]
     - If you are going to insert 6, then you pop nothing, queue becomes [1, 4, 5, 6]